My OpenLearn Profile

 The making of individual differences

-- recognise definitions and applications of each of the terms printed in bold in the text;
+- recognise definitions and applications of each of the terms printed in the text

 - recognise the importance and discuss some aspects of the control of axon growth.